crabisoft/git-pulse/README.md

 On the **front**, what sits between a click and a request: the API client's query building and error mapping, the debounce and cancellation hooks, the shared multiselect, and the window presets.

+The multiselect wraps **react-select** in `unstyled` mode — the behaviour it brings (keyboard, ARIA, type-to-filter, a menu that escapes its container) with the app's own CSS on top, so no second visual language enters the forms.
+The menu is portalled to the body: as an absolutely positioned child of `.modal-body`, which scrolls, it was clipped whenever it opened near the bottom of the source form.
+The library costs about 30 kB gzipped, which is the price of that list.
 Components render under jsdom with translations stubbed to echo their key — what a screen *says* is the translators' business, what it *does* is what is asserted.